Getting the most out of your Christmas Parade family experience

 - Get to the appointed meeting place (parade field) early!
 Traffic and parking are a madhouse.
 They close the main roads for the parades too.
 Get there early!

-- Make sure you and the kids have your bathroom/drink breaks BEFORE the parade begins, because there is no stops along the way!
+- Make sure you and the kids have your bathroom/drink breaks BEFORE the parade begins because there are no stops along the way!

 - Be prepared to smile, wave, pass out candy/toys (if your group is doing that) and sing.
 This is a joyous occasion and you are the show!
 Remember you are “on stage” during the entire parade.